EncyclopediaRed/btcamp-87826/content/blog_02.md

           Institute and AI Council 2021):

-          1. There is a clear intention to establish a trust
+          1. There is a clear intention to establish a trust duck duck duck

           2. The subject matter or property of the Trust is defined

-          3. The beneficiaries of the Trust are specified (including as a conceptual category rather than nominally)
+          3. The beneficiaries of the Trust are specified (including as aconceptual category rather than nominally)

           Data Trusts are used in several fields, including social media,